Skip to main content

 Gene Mutations

 Gene mutations are alterations in the DNA sequence of a gene, which can affect the function of the protein produced.
 These mutations can be classified into several types, including nonsense mutations, which introduce a premature stop codon, and missense mutations, which result in a different amino acid being incorporated into the protein.
-Understanding how these mutations impact protein function is crucial for explaining the resulting phenotypes in organisms.
+Understanding how these mutations impact protein function is crucial for explaining the resulting phenotypes.

 Recommended video: